ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

   demolished.
 I was often asked if I was going to be there to grab a photo.
 I thought about it but as chance would have it the Sunday in question coincided with a predicted low spring tide.
 The low tide won and it turned out to be one of the lowest I have seen.
-Very few were down the beach that morning, most off to see the towers demolished.
+Very few were down the beach that morning, most were off to see the towers demolished.
 The sound of which echoed over the bay.
   Discussing the tide with a gentleman I met, he said it was the lowest he had seen it for 20 years, explaining the high pressure had caused the tide to go out further than predicted.
 What is normally seen as pebbles and chalk beds,